|

 Early roots of Amazon's Kindle Fire for Ice Cream Sandwich had difficulty with sound drivers.

-But no legitimate company is likely to step forward and stand behind any rooting mechanism because the cost of possible lawsuits with carriers won't offset the revenue from selling rooting services.
+But I don't think any legitimate large company is likely to step forward and stand behind any rooting mechanism because the cost of possible lawsuits and hassles with carriers likely won't offset the revenue from selling rooting services.

-Thus I call on the software testing technical community to help out here, and apply their expertise.
+Thus I call on the professional software developer and testing technical community to help out here, and apply their expertise.
 What is needed is some group to define a rigorous approach to evaluating root mechanisms ROMs.
 More open, objective evaluations are needed.

 The following instructions apply to earlier HTC devices: